TheHumbleAngy/GESTERNE/README.md

+Kindly refer to https://github.com/TheHumbleAngy/WebApp-GESTERNE for the latest updates

 # About GESTERNE | A propos de GESTERNE

 A web app that deals with almost all the daily stuff in the company, especially stock control